Sayadaw U Narada: Study of Buddhist literature

 He studied Buddhist literature at famous monasteries in Monywa, Chaung-U, Pakokku and Mandalay Townships for 14 years.
 He picked up tuberculosis pursuing education in Maha Visutarama Monastery in Pakokku.
 He received treatment at Pakokku Hospital and Mandalay Hospital.
 However, he was not getting well.
 So, he met with Venerable Nan-U Monk with the arrangements of U Maung Ko.

 He continued his study of Buddhist literature under Venerable Nan-U Monk and practiced tranquility meditation and insight meditation (vipassana).
 After residing together with Venerable Nan-U Monk, he returned to Koesu Monastery.

 On the full moon Day of Tabaung 1318 ME, he made a trip with Ba Chit (his attendant or kappiya) to Myayeik.
 There, they found an 18-cubit-high Buddha image and a 13-cubit-high Buddha image while excavating the ground on a hill.
 Then, the Buddha image became well known as Pawdawmu (strangely excavated) Mya Yeik Buddha Image, and Shin Narada, as "Pawdawmu Kodawlay" (lit. 'young monk who had excavated the images') and as Yaykodawlay since it rained in just Myayeik and Ywa-kyat village after he had excavated them.
 Moreover, an earthquake occurred while excavating, so they did not excavate hardly.

 Establishment of Bodhi Tahtaung

 After he had been a monk for ten years, his uncle Abbot U N´eya of Khatakkan (South) Village Monastery died; he moved to the monastery at the invitation of laypersons and resided there as the abbot.
 On the 11th Waxing of Kason 1322 ME, he conveyed 27 Bo tree saplings from Koesu Monastery.
 At 8.55 am the following day, together with Venerable Nan-U Monk, he planted the 27 Bo saplings.

 Now, the 15 acre Bodhi Tahtaung (One Thousand Bo trees) Auspicious Ground has been extended to a 250 acre one, and it is lush and green with more than 9,000 Bo trees.
 So, he had been locally and globally well known as Bodhi Tahtaung Sayadaw (One Thousand Bo Trees Monk).

 Death

-He passed away in Mandalay at 12.35 pm on Wednesday, 22 November 2006 (the 3rd Waxing of Nadaw 1368 ME).
+He died in Mandalay on 22 November 2006 (the 3rd Waxing of Nadaw 1368 ME).